prateushsharma/AutoPool.BET/WHITEPAPER.md

 ---

-*PulsePicksAI: Where Strategy Meets Confidence, Across All Chains*
+*AutoPool.BET: Where Strategy Meets Confidence, Across All Chains*